huiyi-Al/tp/docs/DeveloperGuide.md

 1. `user` locates the target client in the displayed client list.
 2. `user` requests to change the client's phone number by specifying the client's index and the new phone number.
 3. `Linkline` validates the new phone number and duplicate rules.
-4. `Linkline` updates the client's phone number, keeps the client list name-sorted, and saves the updated data.<br>
+4. `Linkline` updates the client's phone number, sorts the list, and saves the updated data.<br>
   Use case ends.

 **Extensions**